icon-project/goloop/doc/icon_config.md

 This defines percentage of bond slashed when it gets a penalty.

 ### rewardFund
 rewardFund variables are newly introduced in ICON2.
-Please refer to the document of ICON2.(link needed)
+Please refer to the document of ICON2.

 ## Example
 ~~~json